Wanna hear the Worst IEP Advice?

 - Give your 10 day notice and put in private school!
 This one is definitely not for novices!
 Yes, this is a strategy and it is a provision where you can pull your child out of public school (because they are unable to provide FAPE) and enroll them in a private school and let your district know that you intend for the district to pay for it.
 It’s a very bold move, and I would not do it without consulting an attorney or a very skilled advocate.
 If you don’t have the data to show that a private school is appropriate you could be on the hook for thousands of dollars in tuition.
 Plus, around here anyway, most of the APSs won’t even let you visit and tour without a referral from your district.
 A referral from your district at least shows the APS that they are considering private placement at district cost.

 - Just pull him out and homeschool him!
 The homeschooling movement has grown in recent years.
 It’s a wonderful option for some families.
 But my son, in addition to getting all day ABA, gets OT, PT, speech, vision, O&M, music therapy, adaptive PE and more.
 I am a great mom!
 What I am not: a special ed teacher, a BCBA, an OT, a PT, an SLP, a TVI, a gym teacher or a musician.
 My child regresses on 4-day weekends, I can only imagine the damage I’d do as a homeschooling mom.
-I firmly believe that homeschooling should receive extra consideration if your child has special needs.
+I firmly believe that homeschooling should receive extra consideration if your child has disabilities.

 - Call the school board!
 I know and like many school board members, from my own school board and others.
 I can tell you now that they’d pretty much rather do ANYTHING than get involved in an IEP dispute.
 And they really can’t.
 They are not a member of your child’s IEP team.
 And we don’t really want a corrupt system, right?
 I mean, imagine it this way: You call the school board person, you tell them your complaint and what you want, they call the administrator and get it done.
 That’s not really how the system should work, imo.
 Now, if there are abuses going on, or if you are filing state complaints for either compliance or professional conduct, then by all means, include the school board on your correspondence or let them know, if you want.
 But I would not expect them to resolve an IEP dispute.
 If you believe this is a common occurrence, then gather parents, document your concerns and ask to be put on a school board meeting agenda and present them.
 Note: I have recently softened my opinion on this, take a look.